thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

 ## If the Current Item is a List:

-In this coding challenge, each `elem` inside of our list will either be a number or another list. we will need to write an `if` statement to test if the current element is a list.
+In this coding challenge, each `elem` inside of our list will either be a number or another list.
+We will need to write an `if` statement to test if the current `elem` is a list.

 ```python